 I personally have experienced anhedonia at times in my life, particularly when I have been out of balance, for instance working too many months or years at a time with little travel or social interaction.
-I find yoga and physical activity, along with deep sleep, restore the ability to experience pleasure.
+I find yoga and physical activity, along with deep sleep, restore the ability to experience pleasure and they can help relieve depression.
 To reverse sexual anhedonia, I find the use of certain sex herbs to be quite potent.
 For mood elevation, SAM-e supplement and Mind Power Rx are quite helpful.
 To reverse visual anhedonia, Eyesight Rx is excellent.
 For overall vitality, yoga is an excellent choice.
 For a book on how to increase happiness, see Be Happier Starting Now.

 Anhedonia natural treatment questions